Catholic hamartiology: Forgiveness of sin

 Only God forgives sins because forgiving sins is the height of omnipotence and forgiveness is the greatest of God's deeds.

 Everyone can be forgiven

-God is not bound by spacetime or the church, so those who have no access to the sacraments can still receive divine mercy.
+God is not bound by space or time or the church, so those who have no access to the sacraments can still receive divine mercy.

 Repentance

-The only prerequisite for forgiveness is contrition (also called repentance), however this does not include original sin.
+The only prerequisite for forgiveness is contrition, (also called repentance) however this does not include original sin.
 While necessary for forgiveness, repentance is nonetheless impossible after death.

 Sacraments

 The sacrament of baptism forgives all sins and original sin and grants sanctifying grace, the sacrament of confession forgives all sins and restores sanctifying grace, and the sacrament of the Eucharist forgives all venial sins and augments sanctifying grace.

+The church treats the season of Lent as a particular period in the liturgical year when its members and catechumens recall or prepare for their baptism and do penance, before the Easter celebration of the paschal mystery.

 Repentance outside confession

-Perfect contrition outside confession grants forgiveness of all sins, so long as one resolves to go to confession as soon as possible - or would have, had one not been ignorant of Jesus and his church.
+Perfect contrition outside confession grants forgiveness of all sins, so long as one resolves to go to confession as soon as possible—or would have, had one not been ignorant of Jesus and his church.